ifilot/bramble/docs/installation.rst

     cmake ../src -DMOD_CUDA=1

+By default, :program:`Bramble` builds CUDA code for a broad set of supported GPU architectures.
+To target a specific architecture, pass ``CUDA_ARCH``; for example, for an RTX 4090, use ``-DCUDA_ARCH=sm_89``.

+The official Docker image is based on NVIDIA CUDA 13.0.2 and Ubuntu 24.04.
+When using GPU acceleration through Docker, the host NVIDIA driver must support CUDA 13.0 or newer.

 To test that :program:`Bramble` can use your GPU, you can run the ``bramblecuda`` tool whose sole function is to test for the availability of a GPU on the system::